ibnuda/fpmortals/manuscript/complete.md

   res = [(f, [foo]), (b, [bar, bar]), (f, [faz]), (g, [gaz]), (b, [baz])]
 ~~~~~~~~

-noting that there are two values indexed by `'b'`.

 patut diperhatikan bahwa ada dua nilai dengan indeks `'b'`.

-`splitByRelation` avoids the need for an `Equal` but we must provide
-the comparison operator.

 Bilamana sebuah list objek `A` yang  tidak memiliki kelas tipe `Equal`
 namun kita ingin memecahnya menjadi beberapa bagian, kita bisa menggunakan
 `splitByRelation` yang meminta operator pembanding sebagai gantinya.

-`splitWith` splits the elements into groups that alternatively satisfy
-and don't satisfy the predicate. `selectSplit` selects groups of
-elements that satisfy the predicate, discarding others.
-This is one of
-those rare occasions when two methods share the same type signature
-but have different meanings.

 Bisa juga kita memecah sebuah `Foldable` menjadi dua bagian, satu bagian
 memenuhi sebuah predikat, dan sebaliknya, dengan menggunakan `splitWith`.
 Sedangkan untuk memilih himpunan yang memenuhi predikat sembari membuang
 yang lain, kita menggunakan `selectSplit`.

-`findLeft` and `findRight` are for extracting the first element (from
-the left, or right, respectively) that matches a predicate.

 Untuk `findLeft` dan `findRight` sendiri, metoda ini mengambil elemen
 pertama dari kiri atau kanan yang sesuai dengan predikat.

-Making further use of `Equal` and `Order`, we have the `distinct`
-methods which return groupings.

 Dengan menggunakan `Equal` dan `Order`, kita juga mendapat metoda lain
 yang mengembalikan himpunan.